top of page

 1. What Is the Bitcoin Halving?

-• Controls inflation — New BTC enter circulation at a slower pace.
+• Controls Inflation: New BTC enters circulation at a slower pace.

-• Influences price — Historically, halvings have led to long-term upward price trends (but not guaranteed).
+• Influences Price: Historically, halvings have led to long-term upward price trends, although this is not guaranteed.

 2. The Halving Cycle